PaddlePaddle/Paddle/doc/design/tensor_array.md

 In [our design for dynamic RNN](https://github.com/PaddlePaddle/Paddle/pull/4401), `TensorArray` is used to segment inputs and store states in all time steps.
-By providing some methods similar to a C++ array, the definition of some state-based dynamic models such as RNN could be more natural and highly flexible.
+By providing some methods similar to a C++ array, the definition of some state-based dynamic models such as RNN can be more natural and highly flexible.

 ## Dynamic-operations on TensorArray